Msas12/My-Portfolio/README.md

 Social links in footer all open new tabs to my profile on each respective website.

-When looking at the website on mobile the navbar turns into a more mobile friendly navbar with working burger menu button.d
+When looking at the website on mobile the navbar turns into a mobile friendly navbar with working burger menu button.

 Profile page has mobile responsive rows of images.
     Images get bigger and rows split from 4 images to 2 to 1 based on screen size.